Circumscribed scleroderma L94.0

 This section has been translated automatically.

-Generally active course over several years, after which the disease burns out, leaving the sclerosis or atrophy that has developed.
+Generally active course over several years, after which the disease burns out, leaving the resulting sclerosis or atrophy.

 25% of patients suffer a recurrence, which can occur even after years of latency.
-The linear form shows a particularly high recurrence rate.
+The linear form has a particularly high recurrence rate.

 Naturopathy